Advanced search

 4.1 Therapeutic indications

-Chloramphenicol is broad spectrum antibiotic indicated in both adults and children aged 2 years and over for the treatment of acute bacterial conjunctivitis.
+Chloramphenicol is broad spectrum antibiotic indicated in both adults and children for the treatment of acute bacterial conjunctivitis.

 4.2 Posology and method of administration